 Statutory Installment Bonds ("SIBs") are a somewhat simplified type of serial bond.
 All of the rules of amortization described above apply; however, instead of printed bonds for each maturity, an SIB is a single "typewritten" style bond representing all maturities which, in addition to regular serial bond information described above, also includes a full principal amortization schedule and separate interest payment schedule (SIBs are the form of serial bonds in which one occasionally sees annual rather than semiannual interest payments).
-If the principal amount for an object or purpose, or objects or purposes, or class or classes thereof, to be financed by the issuance of bonds does not exceed one million dollars (\$1,000,000) in the aggregate, a single SIB may be issued for the full principal amount.
+If the principal amount for an object or purpose, or objects or purposes, or class or classes thereof, to be financed by the issuance of bonds does not exceed one million dollars (\$1,000,000; \$5,000,000 until June 1, 2012 under a temporary expansion of authority granted in Chapter 386 of the Laws of 2010) in the aggregate, a single SIB may be issued for the full principal amount.
+No issuer may issue over one million dollars in SIBs in a fiscal year.
 Any such bond shall provide for the payment of both the principal and interest upon physical presentation of the bond for notation of such payments thereon (except SIBs issued and sold to the United States of America or any agency thereof in any amount may have principal and interest payable without such presentation).
 The notations of principal and interest payments are to be made on the face of the bond, on the reverse side, or on a sheet attached thereto.

 SIBs can be issued for new money purposes or to refinance a BAN or BARN or both.
-Since SIBs may not exceed one million dollars (\$1,000,000) in principal and require physical notation, they are typically placed with local banks in the community where the issuer is located (and deposits its fund balances).
+Since SIBs may not exceed one million dollars (\$1,000,000; \$5,000,000 until June 1, 2012) in principal and require physical notation, they are typically placed with local banks in the community where the issuer is located (and deposits its fund balances).
 While capital projects of any period of probable usefulness and maximum maturity may be financed with an SIB, local banks typically do not like to invest in SIBs with maturities greater than ten (10) years.
 This forms a market-based maximum maturity limitation on projects with longer than ten year PPUs.
-It is not uncommon for Fire Districts to issue SIBs to finance an equipment replacement program or small capital reconstruction projects.
+It is not uncommon for school districts to issue SIBs to finance their school bus replacement program or small capital reconstruction projects.

 SIBs are usually sold at private sale rather than public sale.
-This distinction is discussed below in Chapter 10.
+This distinction is discussed below in Chapter 11.